Miserlou/chords2midi/README.md

                         Notes in each chord (default all) -d DURATION, --duration DURATION
-                        Set the chord duraction (default 1) -o OUTPUT, --output OUTPUT
+                        Set the chord duraction (default 1) -H HUMANIZE, --humanize HUMANIZE
+                        Set the amount to "humanize" (strum) a chord, in ticks
+                        - try .11 (default 0.0)
+  -o OUTPUT, --output OUTPUT
                         Set the output file path.
 Default is the current key and progression in the current location.
-  -v, --version         Display the current version of chords2midi
+  -v, --version         Display the current version of chords2midi```
 ```

 ## Common Progressions